DaliaArchive/BackEndChallenge_001/README.md

 Be aware that the attributes are not predefined and can be anything on both sides: key and value.

-#### _[Show]_ gets the robot's actual attributes
+#### _[Show]_ get a robot's actual attributes

-The inspector wants to know more about the actual attributes of a robot
+The inspector wants to know about the actual attributes of a robot

 ##### Example

-The inspector asks for the robot's _XX1_ and the system responses with the following information:
+The inspector asks for the robot _XX1_ and the system responses with the following information:

 - size: 100cm
 - weight: 10kg